RedHatInsights/export-service-go/README.md

 - public api on localhost:8000
 - metrics on localhost:9090
 - internal api on localhost:10010
-- minio on localhosst:9099
+- minio on localhost:9099
 (use `minio` as the access key and `minioadmin` as the secret key to view the dashboard)

-To test local changes, you can restart the server using `make run-api`.
+To test local changes, you can restart the api server using `make run-api`.

 ## Testing the service
 You can create a new export request using `make sample-request-create-export` which pulls data from the `example_export_request.json`.
 It should respond with the following information: